vmware-tanzu/cartographer/rfc/rfc-0000-input-output-correlation.md

 To prevent halting when a resource never reaches either of these statuses, a `correlationTimeout` property can specify the maximum time to wait, after which Cartographer assumes the resource has reached the Unhealthy status.
 If this is accepted, exposing a mechanism to override timeouts per resource in owner blueprints will likely be necessary.
+When Cartographer stamps the resource, it must store the current timestamp in the status for the resource so that it can determine if the timeout is exceeded in a future reconciliation pass.

 # Migration